-Due to the potential impact of thyroid surgery on vocal cord function, it is recommended that your surgeon confirms mobility of the vocal cords prior to the operation, by examining the larynx with a small flexible endoscope.
+Due to the potential impact of parathyroid surgery on vocal cord function, it is recommended that your surgeon confirms mobility of the vocal cords prior to the operation, by examining the larynx with a small flexible endoscope.
 This quick and painless procedure is usually performed at the time of your initial surgical outpatient consultation.

 The neck incision is usually closed with absorbable stitches that do not require removal.
 A neck drain is not routinely used.

 Most patients require only a single overnight stay at New Victoria Hospital after their parathyroid surgery.
 You are closely monitored on the ward by our nursing staff and allowed to eat and drink as soon as you have recovered sufficiently from the general anaesthetic.
 Early mobilisation is also encouraged.

 Blood tests to check calcium and parathyroid hormone levels are performed within the first 6 to 12 hours of surgery.
 This allows the surgeon to confirm successful removal of the parathyroid adenoma, and in some cases helps guide the need for oral calcium supplements if blood calcium levels drop lower than normal in the short term.

 Following discharge home with appropriate analgesia, you will require one to two weeks off work.

 Outpatient follow-up usually takes place 11 to 14 days after parathyroid surgery, at which the result from pathological analysis of the parathyroid is discussed, vocal cord function is confirmed following examination of the larynx with a small flexible endoscope, and the neck wound is also checked for appropriate healing.